-Similar to the CENTER speaker requirement, if you are installing Onix x-series in a multi-channel home theater arrangement you will also need SURROUND speakers.
+Similar to the CENTER speaker requirement, if you are installing AV123 ELT525 in a multi-channel home theater arrangement you will also need SURROUND speakers.
 The SURROUND speaker placement is a bit more challenging than front speakers or the center channel.
-Ideal placement can either be on the back or side walls of your listening/viewing room depending on how the system will be used.
-Regardless of exactly where they are placed on either wall, make sure to locate them above ear level or so that they do not directly radiate toward the listener.
-With surround speakers, some reflection is intended before reaching the listener's ears.
+Ideal placement can either be on the back or side walls of your listening/

 Your home theater preamplifier/processor may have additional suggestions for surround speaker placement, especially if there are multiple surrounds (as in a 7.1 arrangement).
-In general, a diffuse (rather than direct) surround speaker positioning allows your ears to anchor primary sounds in the front which makes for an better overall home theater experience.
-Keep in mind that these speakers may be physically located closer to the listening position than the main front speakers so some adjustment to the output levels may be necessary through the preamplifier/processor to reduce the levels so the speakers do not seem as if they are making "echo" sounds when dialogue is present.
+In general, a diffuse (rather than direct) surround speaker positioning allows your ears to anchor primary sounds in the front which makes for a better overall home theater experience.
+Keep in mind that these speakers may be physically located closer to the listening position than the main front speakers so some adjustment to the output levels and distance/delay may be necessary through the preamplifier/processor to reduce the levels so the speakers do not seem as if they are making "echo" sounds when dialogue is present.

 Finally, try not to place furniture between your speakers and your listening/viewing position.
-You have every right to expect a high level of sound quality from your Onix x-series speakers.
-Make sure you can see them when you're ready to enjoy some music or a movie!
+You have every right to expect a high level of sound quality from your AV123 ELT525 speakers.
+Make sure you can see them when you are ready to enjoy some music or a movie!